nicholasadamou/Mack-Media-Group-AMP-Website/README.md

 Preview Images
 ------------

-Visit the [previews](previews) to see what the project looks like when compiled and opened in a browser.
+Visit the [previews directory](previews) to see what the project looks like when compiled and properly opened in a browser.

 License
 ------------